StrongerXi/ai-chess/README.md

 # TODO
 ---
+1. Implement checkmate and stalemate detection.
+  - board.getAllLegalMoves(PlayerType)
+    - used for AI and checkMate/staleMate detection
+  - filter out illegal moves in ChessGameModel
+  - checkMate/staleMate detection
 2. Add tests first to make sure board generates 'correct moves'
 3. What to Add in terms of API
   - Move generate move method into Board class, since AI will need it